Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But I think that's right.

-You know probably very good advice
+probably very good advice because you,

-And and I don't think hardly ever did this
+And while and I don't think Hadley

-You don't want to hold back
+you don't want to hold back

-too much or hold back.
-Right.
+too much or hold back the significant

-And things that you're thinking of
+things that you're thinking of.

-But I can see,
+But I could see,

-you're doing it steps.
+you're doing in steps.
+Right, right.

-become an overwhelming
+Because it could become overwhelming

-if you've got if it happened towards.
+if it, if it happened all at once.

-Excellent.
-Well, we we're about done.
+we we're about done.

 So I have one signature question for you.